simoncrowe/ansible-raspberry-pi-dat/README.md

 In its place I've used a combination of NGINX and Certbot.

 Homebase listens for HTTP requests on port `8080` and NGINX acts as a reverse proxy, enabling HTTPS requests to be passed to Homebase.
-Homebase uses the host `localhost` and NGINX listens to `localhost:8080`; as there's only one localhost, only one hyperdrive can be mirrored to HTTPS.
+Homebase uses the host `localhost` and NGINX routes requests to `localhost:8080`;
+as there's only one localhost, only one hyperdrive can be mirrored to HTTPS.

 I have a vague idea of what virtual hosts are.
 If you need this feature, please let me know or open a PR.